 Electrical equipment (transformers, inverters, electrical switchgear) heavy duty equipment and ancillary buildings (office building, meteorological towers) are usually earthed by means of surface mats.
-The existence of weak soils up to a depth of around 15 meters, suggests the likely existence of partial collapsible areas that could develop until reaching the surface.
+The existence of a very low strength layer of soil up to a depth of around 2.10 meters, suggests the likely existence of partial collapsible areas that could develop until reaching the surface.
 It is considered that collapse behaviour can take place within this superficial unit in different areas of the PV parcel.
 Consequently, it is not advisable to rely on the strength of this soil to support any foundation but to go through it and lay foundations on underlying sandy and gravelly layers.
 This will be confirmed during future studies by the EPC.

-As a result, the significance of the potential impact is assessed as Low.
+As a result, the significance of the impact is assessed as Low.
 The extent of reduced soil quality due to construction activities is considered local, and the duration assessed as being temporary and short-term.
-Mitigation measures detailed in the ESIA measures can reduce residual impact to Negligible.
-Key measures include:
+The following key mitigation measures can reduce residual impact to Negligible:

-- Run-off and erosion control features included in all civil designs by contractor. - Demarcate storage and staging areas and store all materials, equipment and vehicles in these areas to reduce soil damage. - Vehicles confined to demarcated roadways. - Store all materials within designated areas of temporary storage facilities and provide supplies to cleanup of minor spills.
+- Run-off and erosion control features included in all civil designs by contractor. - Demarcate storage and staging areas and store all materials, equipment and vehicles in these areas to reduce soil damage. - Vehicles confined to demarcated roadways. - Store all materials within designated areas of temporary storage facilities and provide supplies to clean-up of minor spills.